LOOPS ⋅ Frequently Asked Questions

 “How and where does artificial intelligence come into play?”

 Popular large language models can be accessed either via a public web interface or using APIs.
-If you want to use artificial intelligence to create, modify, extend or translate product literature, you can use both approaches.
+If you want to use artificial intelligence to create, modify, extend, or translate product literature, you can use both approaches.
 Markdown-formatted content can simply be pasted into the frontends of popular LLMs for extending and polishing content.
-We also offer content transformation using LLMs as part of our editor.
+For more information, see our article “Markdown and Large Language Models: a perfect combination”.

 Appendix: General terminology